faasm/faasm/README.md

 functions side-by-side as threads of a single runtime process, with low overheads and fast boot times.

-Faasm defines a custom [host interface](docs/host_interface.md) which extends [WASI](https://wasi.dev/) to include function inputs and outputs, chaining functions, managing state, accessing the distributed filesystem, dynamic linking, pthreads, OpenMP and MPI.
+Faasm defines a custom host interface that extends [WASI](https://wasi.dev/) to include function inputs and outputs, chaining functions, managing state, accessing the distributed filesystem, dynamic linking, pthreads, OpenMP and MPI.

 Our paper from Usenix ATC '20 on Faasm can be found [here](https://www.usenix.org/conference/atc20/presentation/shillaker).